Monthly Portfolio Update – July 2018

-This is my sixteenth portfolio update.
+This is my twentieth portfolio update.
 I complete this update monthly to check my progress against my goals.

 Portfolio goals